danielenapo/AI_unibo/Obsidian Uni/ML4CV/NN Object Detection/RetinaNet.md

 ### Class imbalance
 Object detection is an **imbalanced problem**: the number of negatives far outweight the positives, this can cause two problems:
 1. easy negatives (clearly background) can overwhelm training and lead to models that can't distinguish positive and negative patches.
-2. training is inefficient as m most locations are easy negatives, that have no meaningful contributions
+2. training is inefficient as most locations are easy negatives, that have no meaningful contributions

 Two stage classifiers solve this problem by only training on top-scoring proposal (similarly to cascades in [[Viola Jones Detector]]).